validatedpatterns/agof/README.md

 ##### [AAP Configuration](configure_aap.yml) (mandatory; `make api_install` entry point)

 This play is really the heart and focus of this framework.
 The rest of the framework exists to facilitate running this play, and providing additional capabilities to the environment in which the play runs.
+The logic for the play is contained in the [configure_aap](hosts/roles/configure_aap/) role.
 The `make api_install` entry point uses just the variables related to controller installation as desribed [here](#api-install-aka-bare).
 Otherwise, it is called inline from the `make install` entry point.
 It is safe to run multiple times.

 ###### Entitle Controller